 - Member Area

 The only thing that’s missing from this funnel right now is an upsell page for Table Labs.
-We may test this functionality in the future as many of our NPI members would like to take advantage of a long term Table Labs license.
+We may test this functionality in the future as many of our NPI members would like to take advantage of a long-term Table Labs license.

 Another great function is that you can just clone a prior lesson.
 If you setup a lesson and like the format/layout of that lesson, you can copy it and reuse it for the next section, which is what we do.
-That way our branding stays consistent and the layout looks familiar.
+That way, our branding stays consistent, and the layout looks familiar.

 You can also provide anyone a “secret” URL in order to create an account from scratch if you have people that you want to have look at your membership area before you decide to push it live.

-The screen shot below shows you just how much content we have in the membership section that we’ve created over the last year.
+The screenshot below shows you just how much content we have in the membership section that we’ve created over the last year.
 It’s extremely robust, and if you haven’t committed to joining Niche Pursuits Insider yet, you should definitely take another look with the one time pricing we have happening right now.

 I recently launched a coaching service where I’m offering 1 on 1 coaching as an hourly option where you can pick and choose your time to meet with me.
 I have it all coordinated through ClickFunnels, and integrated with Calendly so that anyone that purchases a session can schedule one of my openings immediately.

 But my favorite feature I used when building out my coaching funnel was the media portal.
-I setup a media portal on the Niche Pursuits Business account, and then when I launched my coaching funnel, I simply exported my membership from the NP business account and was able to download the entire funnel directly into my own ClickFunnels account.
+I set up a media portal on the Niche Pursuits Business account, and then I launched my coaching funnel.
+I exported my membership from the NP business account and could download the entire funnel directly into my own ClickFunnels account.

 This also makes selling funnels a lucrative business.
 Just like with WordPress and theme development, people pay money for sales funnels that are already put together that they can download and implement into their own sales process.
-They then take those funnels and customize them however they see fit into their projects.
-Let’s take a look at the Nordic Shift Consulting funnel and what it consists of:
+They then take those marketing funnels and customize them however they see fit into their projects.
+Let’s take a look at the Nordic Shift Consulting sales funnel and what it consists of: